Truth and Communication in the Age of Misinformation from Kierkegaard to Social Media

 Please submit your proposals here.

-Please note that the conference fee is $100.00 USD.
+Please note that the symposium fee is $100.00 USD.
 Please make checks payable to St. John's University.
 Or click here to pay online.

 For more information please contact Basilio Monteiro at [email protected] or feel free to Whatsapp at +15167849659